logan-siyao-peng/GCDT/README.md

 ## Citing

-To cite this corpus in general, please refer to the following article:
+To cite this corpus, please refer to the following article:

 TODO